swellstores/swell-js/README.md

 ## Configuration

-The client is authenticated using your Store ID and a public key.
+The client is authenticated using your Store ID and public key.
 You can find these details in your dashboard under _Settings > API_.

-If your application uses camelCase, you can set an flag to transform the API's snake_case responses.
-This works on request data you provide as well.

 **Basic**